3C 332: Description

 3C 332 is described as an elliptical galaxy according to imaging made by Hubble Space Telescope (HST).
 Its appearance is relaxed with no signs of a dust lane.
 It has a companion located southwest.

-As a Fanaroff-Riley Type II class radio galaxy with low luminosity, 3C 332 exhibits polarization reaching values between 4% and 16%.
+As a Fanaroff–Riley Type II class radio galaxy with low luminosity, 3C 332 exhibits polarization reaching values between 4% and 16%.
 There is also evidence of diffused radio emission surrounding its bright central nucleus found unresolved but aligned by 70°.
 There are two radio lobes on each side of the galaxy.
 A jet is seen heading in a southerly direction.

 The magnetic field structure of 3C 332 appears to be following a brightness contour line.
 The line is mainly dominated along its southern radio lobe, transversing in the direction of the northern radio lobe located near its central component.
 Surrounding the galaxy's hotspots there are high surface brightness regions with an emission ridge connecting both the central component and southern hotspot.

 In December 1990, a line profile was discovered in 3C 332.
 Based on results, it might arise from its accretion disk, described as small with an unstable inner region, which subsequently forms a hot torus.
 This in turn photoionizes the galaxy's outer disk region.
 A broad hydrogen-alpha (Hα) line was also found according to spectroscopic observations, with displaced peaks of between –7250 ± 200 and 9800 ± 200 kilometers per second.

-The supermassive black hole mass of 3C 332 is estimated to be 8.08 M_{ʘ}.
-However a study in 2011 reestimated the black hole mass to be 8.64 ± 0.01 M_{ʘ} with an Eddington limit of 5.3±0.1×10^46 erg s^{-1}.
-The bolometric luminosity of 3C 332 is 2.5×10^45 erg s^{-1}.
+The supermassive black hole mass of 3C 332 is estimated to be 8.08 M_{☉}.
+However a study in 2011 reestimated the black hole mass to be 8.64 ± 0.01 M_{☉} with an Eddington limit of 5.3±0.1×10^46 erg s^{−1}.
+The bolometric luminosity of 3C 332 is 2.5×10^45 erg s^{−1}.